 If you don’t have a lot of investing experience or just don’t particularly want to worry about the nitty-gritty of finding investments, you may want to use a robo-advisor.
 This is a service that builds and manages a preset investment plan, based on your situation and goals.
 Robo-advisors usually charge lower fees than financial advisors, and they cover the basics of investing.

 If you want more in-depth financial guidance, consider working with a (human) financial advisor.
 An advisor can help you create a comprehensive financial plan and manage investments on your behalf.
 This option is the most expensive than robo-advisors, but it also provides the most personalized help.
 If you’re on the fence, check out this guide to whether or not you need a financial advisor.

 The final piece of the puzzle in your investing style is your risk tolerance.
 If you have high risk tolerance, more of your portfolio will be invested in equities (stocks).
 You might also be more will to invest in smaller companies, which means both a greater opportunity for growth and a greater risk of loss.

 A robo-advisor or financial advisor can both use questionnaires to gauge your risk tolerance.
-You can also use our asset allocation calculator to measure your risk tolerance and choose investments accordingly.
+You can also use an asset allocation calculator to measure your risk tolerance and choose investments accordingly.